jayc1323/jayc1323.github.io/_tabs/about.md

  - I am an international student in the US , citizen of India.
  - My undergraduate degree was in _Metallurgical and Materials Engineering_ from the [National Institute of Technology,Tiruchirappalli](https://nitt.edu/) .
 (2021)
- - After that I worked from July 2021-August 2022 as a Technical Sales Engineer/Deputy Sales Manager at KION Group in Mumbai handling sales of material handling equipment.<br>
- - Towards the end of my period here , I was getting interested in programming and then I was selected to be a Data Analyst Apprentice at RBHU Analytics , Mumbai .
-Although I did receive a full time offer , I wanted to pursue a degree in CS and got admitted to Tufts University for the postbac program(Fall 2023).